emory-libraries/bookmarklets/README.md

     [alias]
         publish-pages = "!git checkout gh-pages && git merge master && git push origin gh-pages && git checkout -"

+When you tag a new release, also update the version number in the page metadata of index.html for public display.

 To publish to QA for testing, build the site with the QA config file:

     jekyll build -c _qa_config.yml